 - Pinch of salt

-- Place the dough from the mixing bowl to your counter and form into a big ball.
+- Place the dough from the mixing bowl on your counter and form it into a big ball.
 Cut and split into 4 equal size pieces and shape each into a smaller ball.
 Using your index finger and thumb, gently press to form a loop into the center of each ball and turn around until that hole gets bigger.
 Repeat the above steps with each ball.
 Let everything rest for 10 minutes.

 - Take a brush and brush them with a bit of soy milk.
 Sprinkle the poppy and sesame seeds on top.

 - Transfer the bagels to a preheated oven and cook for 25 minutes or until they turn golden brown.
 Once done, take off the heat and place it on a cooling grill to cool them down for a few minutes.

 - Prepare some toppings of your choice to serve them e.g. tomato slices, vegan salmon, avocado, etc.